This blog has been updated with new data and insights since it was originally published on August 2, 2019.

 Don’t believe me?
-Well, the data supports my position.
+Years of data support my position.
 Users and companies that follow the obsolete password security advice are likely increasing their computer security risk, not decreasing it.
 They are focusing more on compliance with outdated regulatory requirements than they do on password security principles that actually work.

-In 2018, Verizon reported via its annual Data Breach Investigations Report (DBIR) that 81% of hacking-related data breaches involved either stolen or weak passwords.
+According to the most recent Verizon Data Breach Investigations Report (DBIR), roughly 50% of data breaches involved stolen passwords.
 Businesses must accept that a strong password policy is the best line of defense against unauthorized access to their critical infrastructure, at least for now.
 So, in this blog, I’m going to discuss some of the password policies and best practices that every organization should consider implementing.

 The main risk with these above practices is password theft, in which the associated identity is stolen.
-Here are some common techniques for cracking passwords include:
+Some common techniques for cracking passwords include:

 - Dictionary attacks: Dictionary attacks rely on software that automatically plugs common words into password fields.